amnghd/donation_data_engineering/README.md

 In this section I am going to briefly discuss about the code structure, its variables, and functions.

 ### Structure of the code:
+The code is written similar to a real-time-control program.
+Such program containts three basic structure:

+1. infinite loop:
+Such loop receives input, performs calculations, and write out output.
+In our code, the infinite loop is written using a context manager:

+``with open(input_data_path, "r") as f, open(output_path, "w") as o:``

 ### Functions: